-This semester-long course is a private study in music performance.
-Lessons are offered every semester in piano, voice, brass, woodwinds, strings, and percussion.
-Repeatable to maximum of two credits or all four years.
-STUDENT WILL BE PLACED IN ONE OF THE FOLLOWING BASED ON INSTRUMENT/VOICE: ACADEMY HONORS VOCAL 3 Credits: 3 Length: Year Course Code: LH330--- Grade Level: 11 Prerequisite: Enrollment in the Magnet Music Academy Content: This year-long course is the mid-level study of music theory and music history from Medieval to Modern times, including world music.
+This yearlong course is the mid-level study of music theory and music history from Medieval to Modern times, including world music.
 It is integrated with the student's performance techniques used during specific time periods in music.
-Activities include solo and ensemble performance, reading writing, individual and integrated projects and presentations, research projects, group discussions, exams and field trips.
-LHS ACADEMY
+Activities include Solo and ensemble performance, reading writing, individual and integrated projects and presentations, research projects, group discussions, exams and field trips.